All Episodes

 Well, we're talking about today's AI.

-The technology's moving quickly.
+The technology is moving quickly.

 Well, now when we test out the frontier model that we are training, we'll find that it has written a computer program to cheat at the test and persuade us that it's doing better than it is.

-So it says to itself, aha, they want me to do this, but I figured out, because I'm very smart, how to write a computer program that gets me a high score on the test.
+So it says to itself, Aha, they want me to do this, but I figured out, because I'm very smart, how to write a computer program that gets me a high score on the test.

-And so when we look under the hood, we'll find, oh, we've made a really smart model that's cheating on its test, but not exactly what we intended here.
+And so when we look under the hood, we'll find, oh, we've made a really smart model that's cheating on its test.

 Yeah, just like a smart kid in high school that annoyed the teacher.

-I I I think that we might have AI smarter than any single human at anything as soon as next year.
+I think that we might have AI smarter than any single human at anything as soon as next year.

 Wow.

-Do you think the vast majority of code that is used to support Claude and to design the next Claude is now written by Claude.
+Do you think the vast majority of code that is used to support Claude and to design the next Claude is now written by Claude?

 And what happens inside the AI companies will happen to all of the other businesses that use this AI technology in the coming years.